Daphne Blake: Character description

-Daphne Blake is a core member of Mystery Inc., working alongside Fred Jones, Velma Dinkley, Shaggy Rogers, and Shaggy's Great Dane, Scooby-Doo, to solve various mysteries.
-In the first series, she is depicted as a beautiful, enthusiastic, and eager-to-help character, though she is occasionally clumsy and prone to getting into dangerous situations, earning her the nickname "Danger-Prone Daphne."
-She sometimes follows her intuition and, at times, takes on the role of the damsel in distress, occasionally being kidnapped, tied up, and imprisoned.
+Daphne Blake is a core member of Mystery Incorporated, working alongside Fred Jones, Velma Dinkley, Shaggy Rogers, and Shaggy's Great Dane, Scooby-Doo, to solve various mysteries.
+In the first series, she is depicted as capable of solving mysteries, though she is occasionally clumsy and prone to getting into dangerous situations, earning her the nickname "Danger-Prone Daphne", highlighting her role as the damsel in distress.
 However, as the franchise progressed, her character evolved into a more independent and capable investigator.
-Daphne is also known for frequently using the exclamation "Jeepers" to express surprise, first appearing in the Scooby-Doo, Where Are You! episode What the Hex Going On?.
+Daphne is also known for frequently using the exclamation "Jeepers" to express surprise, first appearing in the Scooby-Doo, Where Are You! episode "What the Hex Going On?".